 Trevor Keyler – Deepwater Sculpin (Myoxocephalus thompsonii) Behavior: The Effect of Light Intensity on Activity.
 Deepwater sculpin are a benthic species of fish within the offshore waters of Lake Superior.
 The species shows a decrease in activity with increasing light intensities in the presence of the predatory siscowet lake trout.
 Our study will investigate whether sculpin retain this behavior in the absence of siscowet, or whether the behavior is directly linked to siscowet presence.

-Dr. Demelza Larson – Investigations of mouse corneal cells.
+Dr. Demelza Larson – Investigating Corneal Thickness and a Spontaneous Coat Color Mutation in Mice.
 This summer, I plan to continue research that was originally started at the University of Iowa while I was a postdoctoral fellow.
 These experiments will entail the characterization of mouse corneal epithelial cells and mouse corneal keratocytes (a specialized fibroblast) using mammalian cell culture techniques.
 The cells will be isolated from primary tissues of mice.
 In addition to these experiments, I will be performing experiments to determine the role of Tyrosinase (a protein implicated in contributing to corneal thickness) in mouse corneal cells.

 Dr. David Mitchell – Bacterial Evolution.
 This project will investigate the evolution of bacteria in response to changes in their natural environment or environments created in the laboratory.
 Students will build on past experimental results or create their own challenges to an isolated bacteria or natural samples.